scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/getting_started.rst

 Quick introduction
 ------------------

-Using the Scrutiny Python SDK starts by creating a :class:`ScrutinyClient<scrutiny.sdk.client.ScrutinyClient>` object and connecting it to a running server.
+Using the Scrutiny Python :abbr:`SDK (Software dEvelopment Kit)` starts by creating a :class:`ScrutinyClient<scrutiny.sdk.client.ScrutinyClient>` object and connecting it to a running server.

 .. code-block:: python